dennissxz/data-science-handbook/_sources/31-regression/11-lm-estimation.md

   name: python3
 ---

-# Linear Regression - Estimation
+# Linear Models - Estimation

 From this section we introduce linear models from a statistics’ perspective.
 There are three sections in total.